brporter/slackmeme/readme.md

-# slackmeme
+# This is probably awful.
 This is a meme generator for Slack.

-## This is probably awful.
-It implements a command web hook for accepting commands from Slack, parsing the input text and generating one of several meme images in response.
+It implements a command web hook for accepting commands from Slack, parsing the input textd generating one of several meme images in response.
 These images are stored, and a URL returned in a JSON message back to Slack.

 ## Hey, it has tests.
 Well sort of.
 The test library is mostly incomplete.
 This was hacked together in a couple of hours, and since then I've been using it as an excuse to play with things I don't normally get to fool with at work (Nancy, xUnit, etc.)